 - All WSE graduate students are required to complete AS.360.624 Responsible Conduct of Research (Online) as well as EN.500.603 Graduate Academic Ethics in the first semester that they are enrolled as a student.

-- students are permitted to apply up to two classes with a grade of “C” toward their degree.
+- Students are permitted to apply up to two classes with a grade of “C” (C-, C, or C+) toward their degree.

-- up to four courses from AAP or EP may be taken and counted to receive a master’s degree as long as there is sufficient rigor and prior approval as deemed by the advisor.
+- Up to 4 courses from Advanced Academic PrograM.S. or Engineering for Professionals may be taken and counted to receive a master’s degree as long as there is sufficient rigor and prior approval as deemed by the advisor.
 Students must have written consent from advisor (an email will suffice) prior to signing up for the course.

-M.S. students have the option to complete an independent research project, submitted as a formal essay.
+M.S. students have the option to complete an independent research project, submitted as a formal essay or memo.
 A minimum of two semesters is required to complete the M.S. degree without the research project option.
 Three to four semesters are typically required to complete the degree with a research project.

 Tracks for the M.S.
 Degree